Ninetalesgh/dndcampaign/vault/dm/session_notes/session_01.md

 - ~5km distance ATHLETICS check to keep a good pace if you wanted to put on armor?

-- bad visibility between the grain fields, forest patches and hills.

 # Scenes
 ## The Mylen Farmstead